-TTL= TTL compatible input ST= Schmitt Trigger input with CMOS levels I2C=Schmitt Trigger input with I2C
+TTL = TTL compatible input ST = Schmitt Trigger input with CMOS levels I2C = Schmitt Trigger input with I2C HV = High Voltage XTAL = Crystal levels

 Note 1: This is a PPS remappable input signal.
 The input function may be moved from the default location shown to one of several other PORTx pins.
 Refer to Table 15-3 for details on which PORT pins may be used for this signal.